dpurohit108/DH110-F22-DHRUVP/Assignments/Assignment06.md

 </p>

 ## Impression Test
-The user I used for the impression test preferred that I use their direct quatations.
-As they viewed my screen designs, I took note of the comments that made (both positive and negative).
-I asked the user to give their impression of the design presented under
+The user I used for the impression test preferred that I use their direct quotations as part of the summary.
+As they viewed my screen designs, I took note of the comments that were made (both positive and negative).
+I asked the user to give their impression of the current design choice (above).
+Following their initial, quick impression of my design, I asked them some further questions about the design to ensure that they were able to tell me things they liked and disliked.
+I then guided them through the various design options and asked them to point out what the liked/disliked.

+User quotes:

 * "I think each button that states 'goal 1, 2, 3 etc..' could have an indicator, like an arrow, that encourages the user to click on the button.
 * "The color choice is dynamic and catches my eye"
-*
+* "Adding some sort of symbol next to the newsletter sign-up and additional buttons near the bottom would be nice"
+* "The design is very symmetrical"
+* "The page is filled with blue buttons, however, the black buttons stand out"
+* "The page is lacking clear direction on what they should when they reach the page"

+Overall, the user found my interface design pretty good and liked the design choices I made.

 ## Accessibility Check
 A color contrast accessibility test was run on the various color contrasts on the interface design using the [Spark](https://www.getstark.co/) plugin.
 The results on the various contrasts can be seen in the screenshots below.